craftercms/docs/source/new-ia/by-role/developer/common/content-modeling.rst

 Content Types are limited to two core types: **Pages** and **Components**.
 Both are made up of three ingredients:

 #.
 Model: The content pieces that will be captured from the content authors for the page or component
 #.
-View: The view template that will render the content, typically to HTML markup
+View: The view template that will render the content, typically to HTML markup (for Templated, not Headless, projects)
 #.
 Controller: The controller   that handles the incoming request for the page or component

 ^^^^^